deanagan/deanagan.github.io/_posts/2020-05-16-Discovering-Typescript-Part-2.md

 }
 ```

-Alternatively, this would look cleaner if we use **implicit properties**.
+Alternatively, this would look cleaner if we use ***implicit properties***.
+In that way, we observe the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+However, this is really a matter of personal preference.

 ```
 class Book {